 To test liquids for explosives or concealed prohibited items, TSA officers may ask you to open the container and have you transfer a small quantity of the liquid to a separate empty container or dispose of a small quantity, if feasible.
 You can ask a TSA officer to put on a fresh pair of gloves when handling your breast milk.

-Does breast milk have to be X-rayed?
-Can I request other options for screening?
+Does breast milk and formula have to be X-rayed?

 The Food and Drug Administration states that there are no known adverse effects from eating food, drinking beverages and using medicine screened by X-ray.